kubernetes/community/contributors/design-proposals/scheduling/scheduling-policy.md

 they should also obey to the following rules:

 - everything that is required is by definition allowed.
-- everything that is not denied is not automatically allowed: to be allowed a rule must not be denied AND must be allowed.
+- everything that is not denied is not automatically allowed.

 # Detailed Design